-The traditional Internet connects people, while the IoT connects people and things or things and things.
-The core of IoT is data perception, acquisition, and transmission.
+The Internet of Things (IoT) builds on the traditional Internet’s ability to connect people and enables connections among people, devices and everyday objects.
+The essence of the IoT is data perception, acquisition, and transmission.
 Data can be perceived and acquired through intelligent devices, monitoring devices, and sensor-embedded terminals.
-Connecting devices greatly improves working efficiency and will one day create tremendous social value.
+Connecting devices greatly improves working efficiency and will create tremendous social value.

-NarrowBand IoT (NB-IoT) provides wide coverage, a large number of connections, low data rates, low costs, low power consumption, and optimized architecture.
-It perfectly responds to the need for IoT deployment in a number of industries.
+Narrowband IoT (NB-IoT) provides wide coverage; many connections; low data rates, costs and power consumption; and optimized architecture.
+It perfectly satisfies the need for IoT deployment in numerous industries.

 In the future, there will be a large number of IoT applications based on terminals used in both daily life (such as pet tracing) and in vertical industries (such as manufacturing and asset tracking).
 All these applications require Low Power Wide Area Networks (LPWANs) that have the following characteristics:

 - Licensed spectrum use for high reliability and safety